 Thurman has acted as Executive Architect or Architect of Record for many large institutional and commercial projects, including the award-winning 42,00 sf Claremont University Consortium's Administrative Center, designed by LTL Architects; for extensive Tenant Improvements to the Fox Rothschild Law Offices in Century City, Los Angeles, designed by Francis Cauffman; and was also the Project Manager for Executive Architect Kovac Design Studio for the Los Angeles locations of Urban Outfitters and Anthropologie clothing stores as well as the ACA Joe boutique clothing store at the Beverly Center shopping mall in Beverly Hills.
 He was the Kovac Design Studio lead designer for the Bright Child Indoor children's play spaces in Los Angeles and Salt Lake City.
 Additionally, Thurman has consulted on projects for award-winning Los Angeles architecture firms, including Chu-Gooding Architects, Bestor Architecture and others.

-Matthew Gillis, Associate AIA is an architectural designer and educator, with over 25 years of architectural design, project management, and construction experience on project types including residential, commercial, educational and institutional.
+Matthew Gillis, AIA is an architect and educator, with over 25 years of architectural design, project management, and construction experience on project types including residential, commercial, educational and institutional.
 His diverse portfolio incorporates a broad range of experience in a variety of design fields, from interior design, exhibit and installation design to landscape design and master planning.
 Matthew has previously worked in the offices of Coop Himmel(b)lau in Guadalajara, and Griffin Enright Architects in Los Angeles, where he worked on multiple award-winning design projects and buildings.
 A specialty of Matthew's is educational buildings, and he has lead projects ranging from the interior remodel of sixteen classrooms at the John Thomas Dye School to the new construction of the 72,000 s.f.
 St. Thomas School, both in Los Angeles.

 In addition to being a principal at Grant Gillis, Matthew leads G!LL!S design studio, which is committed to experimental design, research and publication.
 He served on the board of directors for the Los Angeles Forum for Architecture and Urban Design from 2012-2016, where he sat on the editorial board, and was featured in the Forum's "Out There Doing It" series of emerging practices in 2012.